Jonathan-MacDuff/Pet-Finder-V2/README.md

 This file displays a simplified single Pet, and is used to display all pets in sequence.

+## PetSighting.js

+This file allows a user to display users who have reported a sighting of the referenced pet.

 ## PetUpdateForm.js

 This file allows a user to update an existing Pet associated with their account.

 ## SinglePet.js

 This file allows for a more detailed view of a single Pet, as well as update and delete functionality for the user who reported this pet.
+The pet owner can also view all sightings of the pet.

 ## Home.js